-The Company has conducted three investigations into the hydrogeology of the Elk Creek carbonatite, which is the geologic formation which hosts the mineralized material that would be extracted by the Company's mining operations.
+The Company has conducted three field investigations and two major technical studies into the hydrogeology of the Elk Creek carbonatite, which is the geologic formation which hosts the mineralized material that would be extracted by the Company's mining operations.
 The Company expects to encounter significant amounts of water in the carbonatite, which will need to be pumped out of the formation to facilitate a mining operation.
 Water quality analyses have demonstrated that this water will have elevated temperature and salt content when compared to other water resources in the area.
-While the Company has developed plans for a waterline to the Missouri River, as well as other alternatives for managing and disposing of the mine water, there is no guarantee that the permits needed for the treatment and/or discharge of the water will be issued by the state of Nebraska and/or the USACE, nor is there any guarantee that such permits will be issued in a timely fashion.
+While the Company has developed plans to treat water produced from the mine for use in its operations, there is no guarantee that the permits needed for the treatment of the water or the disposal of the resultant waste products will be issued by the state of Nebraska, nor is there any guarantee that such permits will be issued in a timely fashion.